For People with Forensic Histories or Behaviours

 Screening, Assessment and Costs

-Following initial screening, we will arrange a detailed, bespoke assessment at an agreed cost.
-We will decide together if we can support someone well.
-We will agree a timeframe together.
-We will send you a plan and a cost.
+Following an initial screening, we will arrange a detailed, bespoke assessment at an agreed cost.
+We will decide together if we can support someone well, agree on a timeframe together and send you a plan and a cost.

 If you, or we, do not think we are the best provider, the assessment can help you identify the right one.

-Costs must be agreed before we move to transition planning.
+Costs must be agreed upon before we move to transition planning.

-We will recruit a team of people with the involvement of the person and their circles of support.
+Dimensions will recruit a team of people with the involvement of the person and their circles of support.
 We will take time to get to know the individual.
-We will agree how and who will be involved in monitoring.
+We will agree on how and who will be involved in monitoring.

-Our environment is complex and requires us to respond to many different stakeholder agendas.
-We support people who often fall between definitions or eligibility criteria but have been, or are at risk of, being high cost users of services.
+Our environment is complex and requires us to respond to many stakeholder agendas.
+We support people who often fall between definitions or eligibility criteria but have been or are at risk of, being high-cost users of services.

 Our commissioners include Local Authorities, the NHS and the Probation Service.
 Much of our work is jointly commissioned.